-The Office of College Communications oversees the design and content for the top levels of the Franklin & Marshall College website, and provides design and direction for other electronic communications, such as electronic newsletters and emails intended for external audiences that serve the College's goals of recruiting extraordinary student talent, engaging parents and alumni, or engaging external stakeholders in the academic mission and strategic priorities of the instittution.
+The Office of Communications oversees the design and content for the top levels of the Franklin & Marshall College website, and provides design and direction for other electronic communications, such as electronic newsletters and emails intended for external audiences that serve the College's goals of recruiting extraordinary student talent, engaging parents and alumni, or engaging external stakeholders in the academic mission and strategic priorities of the instittution.

-College Communications may refer offices on occasion to other resources to serve electronic publications needs that don't require the support of professional communications.
+The Office of Communications may refer offices on occasion to other resources to serve electronic publications needs that don't require the support of professional communications.
 These include:

-College Communications provides consulting services for academic deparments and offices for new websites or Web pages, and enhancements to existing websites.
+The Office of Communications provides consulting services for academic deparments and offices for new websites or Web pages, and enhancements to existing websites.
 Based on the nature of the project, we provice advice and guidance on production timelines.
 We coordinate with ITS if necessary, and help with implementation if needed.